 Including Bananas in Daily Diet Of Diabetics

-Bananas have low glycemic index (a scale that measures how fast your body converts the carbs into glucose), however, the exact value can vary depending upon various factors such as ripeness, preparation, and portion size.
+Bananas have a low glycemic index or GI (a scale that measures how fast your body converts the carbs into glucose), however, the exact value can vary depending upon various factors such as ripeness, preparation, and portion size.

 - Try Having Unripe Bananas

 Ripeness is an important factor when it comes to finding the sugar level in your banana.
 Always have unripe or ripe bananas, not the over-ripe ones.
 This is because the main source of carbs in these bananas comes from starch and as it ripens, the starch gets converted into free sugars .
 Fully ripe bananas have a relatively high glycemic index and may contribute towards raising your blood sugar levels.